ComplicatedPhenomenon/Fortran_Takeoff/basics/array/readme.md

 ## Array in Fortran

-array is the only built-in data structure in fortran, Language designed around easy-to-use, whole-array operations.
+Array is the only built-in data structure in fortran, Language designed around easy-to-use, whole-array operations.

 Array indices in Fortran by default begin at **1** !!!